Store Outlook email as files

 By saving individual message files to portable media (floppy, flash drive, etc.) you can easily move email between multiple computers in an office or between an office and a home computer.

 To be honest, you can save Outlook email messages as individual files without any additional software, simply by using Outlook's Save As" command.
-However MessageSave does make this process a lot easier with features such as saving all messages in one shot, scheduled operations, etc. Download an evaluation version of MessageSave today!
+However, MessageSave does make this process a lot easier with features such as preserving original email timestamp, saving all messages in one shot, automatically renaming files if necessary, saving Outlook messages automatically, etc. Download an evaluation version of MessageSave today!